Sarthak-builds/Sarthak-builds/README.md

 #  About Me:
-👋 Hi, I'm Sarthak Shiroty!<br>🎓CSE'27.MERN Stack.<br>Build and Ship is ala that matters..<br>Check out my projects and let’s connect!
+👋 Hi, I'm Sarthak Shiroty!<br>🎓CSE'27.MERN Stack.<br>Build and Ship is all that matters..<br>Check out my projects and let’s connect!

 ## 🌐 Socials: